10 Things You Should Never Post on Social Media During the Holidays

 The drama within your family

 While our stockings might be hung by the chimney with care, in the closet down the hall, there might be some skeletons sippin’ on eggnog.
 All families have secrets and you’re bound to not like every single person you’re related to.
 But if you want to bash your cousin or reveal some drama about an estranged great aunt, you might only create a giant elephant that’ll be felt across the dinner table.
 “Social media is not a place to resolve family conflict.
 In fact, social media could create more conflict or hurt feelings.
 It may create a divide among other family members or friends who know your family members.
 It may also ruin an enjoyable family event since a majority of your other family is also on social media.
 Even if you make a message private, remember that others could see it if a mutual friend is tagged in the post or if a mutual friend shows someone else your post,” Geter says.
-These great holiday gifts under $50 are great for any family member.

 Your political viewpoints

 Regardless of who you voted for, try to let political viewpoints and discussions pause during the holiday season.
 As it’s a time to celebrate, focus on your families and being of service to those in need, instead.
 “The holidays can be a time of peace for all, to bring our country together in celebration, and create a celebration toward our futures,” says Dawn Michael.
 So if you are wanting to continue the negative feeling about the election, take a break and keep the holiday spirit positive and joyful,” she advises.